Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 ------
 ## Controller Node: robot_controller_node

-This node is used to control the robot's driving capabilities inside the circuit.
-It will command the robot to drive at a certain velocity inside the circuit. thanks to this node the robot will also be able to scan the walls of the track and not hit them.
+This node controls the robot's driving capabilities inside the circuit.
+It will command the robot to drive at a certain velocity inside the track.
+Thanks to this node, the robot will also be able to scan the walls of the circuit and not hit them.
-To do so, the robot robot subscibes and publishes to the following topics:
+The robot subscribes and publishes to the following topics:

-* The node **publishes** to the `cmd_vel geometry_msgs/Twist` Topic to change the *linear* and *angular* velocity's values related to the robot.
+* The node **publishes** to the `cmd_vel geometry_msgs/Twist` Topic to change the *linear* and *angular* velocity values related to the robot.

 * The node **subscribes** to the following topics:

     * `base_scan (sensor_msgs/LaserScan)`:  which will provide the node with Data about the enviroment surrouding the robot.
     * `Acc (second_assignment/Acc)`:  Which will tell the node how much to increase the *linear* velocity of the robot on the `cmd_vel` Topic.

-On the  `cmd_vel` Topic, the Simulation Node pubblishes all the information acquired by the laserScanner set.
-The robot is equiped with 721 lasers that retrive information about the relative distance between the center of the robot and the walls of the circuit.
-The lasers reach a 30 units distance and they are placed on a 180º degrees span infornt of the robot.
-The scanning Rate is 10 hz.
+On the  `cmd_vel` Topic, the Simulation Node publishes all the information acquired by the laser scanner set.
+The robot is equipped with 721 lasers that retrieve information about the relative distance between the center of the robot and the walls of the circuit.
+The lasers reach a 30 units distance, and they cover a 180º degrees span in front of the robot.
+The scanning rate is 10 Hz.
-The following picture gives a visual rappresentation of the lasers inside the enviroment:
+The following picture gives a visual representation of the lasers inside the environment:

 <p align="center">